Acupuncture research in the West is growing fast.

 In a small acupuncture research study where 29 fibromyalgia patients were given acupuncture treatment during which no analgesic medication was allowed, acupuncture therapy was associated with decreased pain levels and fewer tender spots on the body.

-Both before and after treatment, pain levels were measured using two different methods, and a variety of bio-assays were performed.
+Both before and after treatment, they measured pain levels using two different methods, and they performed a variety of bio-assays.

 These results seem to indicate that acupuncture produces positive chemical changes in the body, which affect pain-modifying substances in the blood.